fredpdavis/mdlabbook/README.md

       then run `source ~/.cshrc`:
         `alias mdlabbook perl /FULLPATH/TO/THE/MDLABBOOK/src/mdlabbook.pl`

 2. Install [pandoc](http://pandoc.org).
-Follow their suggestions for installing LaTeX, as you'll need it for producing PDF output
+After installing pandoc, also follow their instructions to install LaTeX, as you'll need it to create PDFs.

 3. Optional: Install [vim](http://vim.org) if you don't already have it -- vim is the default editor, though you can specify another editor in the config